texousliu/Trilium/README.md

 @tomaitken/ckeditor5-footnotes
 ==============================

 This package was created by the [ckeditor5-package-generator](https://www.npmjs.com/package/ckeditor5-package-generator) package.
+It is highly derivative of [ForumMagnum Footnote Plugin](https://github.com/ForumMagnum/ForumMagnum/tree/master/public/lesswrong-editor/src/ckeditor5-footnote/src).
+All intellectual credit should go to the developers of this plugin.

 ## Table of contents